-I have received a copy of the Practical Nursing Master Plan of Instruction.

-I have read, asked for clarification if needed, understand, and agree to comply with all policies contained therein.
+I have received a copy of the Practical Nursing Maste er Plan of Instruction.
+I have read, asked for clarification if needed, understa and, and agree to comply with all policies contained therein.
 I understand that failure to comply with these policies may result in the termination of my program.

-Print Name:
+Print Name: DATE: Signature:

-Signature:

-LAKE TECH HEALTH SCIENCES PROGRAMS Student Confidentiality Statement
+LAKE TECH HEALTH SCIENCES PROGRAMS

+Student Confidentiality Statement
-I, \\\\\\\, understand that as a student of Lake Technical College Health Sciences Program, I will have access to private, confidential information regarding the patients at the clinical sites at which I will be practicing and/ or job shadowing.
-I also understand that according to the law (HIPPA) this information is to be held in strict confidence and not discussed with anyone who does not have a legal right to know.
-This includes, but is not limited to, friends or relatives of mine, former employees of the practice and friends or relatives of the patient.

-Information pertaining to a patient's health status can only be released upon the written authorization of the patient or patient's legal representative.
-Failure to comply is a violation of Federal Law and grounds for immediate dismissal from the program of study.
+I,, understand that as a student Lake Technical College Health Sciences Program, I will have access to private, confidenti information regarding the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at the clinic shadowing.
+I also understand that according to the law (HIPPA) this information is to be held strict confidence and not discussed with anyone who does not have a legal right to know.
+The includes, but is not limited to, friends or relatives of mine, former employees of the practice ar friends or relatives of the patient.
+Information pertaining to a patient's health status can only be released upon the writte authorization of the patient or patient's legal representative.
+Failure to comply is a violation Federal Law and grounds for immediate dismissal from the program of study.
+Date: Signature

-Date:\\\\\ Signature\\\\\